 Forcing: Firmly pursuing your own desires/method despite resistance from others.
+Examples when this may be appropriate:

 - When less forceful methods have not worked - When a quick resolution is required e.g. in a life-threatening situation

 Collaborating: Collaboration involves an attempt to work with the other person to find a win-win solution to the problem at hand - the one that most satisfies the concerns of both parties